Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 • Not showing ’emotions of conscience’ like guilt, remorse, or regret

-• Irritability, unhappiness, anger, throwing tantrums, rebellion, disobedience, and arguing (beyond what is normal for the child’s age and the situation)
+• Irritability, unhappiness, anger, throwing tantrums, rebellion, disobedience, arguing, and other behavior problems (beyond what is normal for the child’s age and the situation)

 • Never seeking comfort and rejecting comfort when it’s offered